python/importlib_resources/importlib_resources/docs/migration.rst

 This function lists the entries in the package, both files and directories, but it does not recurse into subdirectories, e.g.::

-    for entry in pkg_resources.listdir('my.package', 'subpackage'):
+    for entry in pkg_resources.resource_listdir('my.package', 'subpackage'):
         print(entry)

 This is easily rewritten using the following idiom::